SeisComP/seiscomp/doc/base/contributing-docs.rst

 +---------------------+----------+-----------+-----------------------------------------------+

-It follows an example of the module definition for scautoloc (extract).
+Below is an example of the module definition for :program:`scautoloc` (extract).

 .. code-block:: xml